HertzDB-Labs/awssampleagent/server/LIVEKIT_INTEGRATION.md

 ## Overview

 The server application integrates with LiveKit for real-time voice communication.
-The system handles room connections, audio data reception, and response publishing.
+The system handles room connections, audio data reception, and response publishing. **✅ The integration is now working properly with all fixes applied.**

 ## Architecture